 Remember, practice makes perfect so don’t get discouraged if your first couple pom-poms don’t turn out correctly.

-You can use the tissue paper pom-poms to decorate however you want.
+You can use the tissue paper pom-poms to decorate for a bridal shower, baby shower, wedding, birthday, or for any party decoration!
+The possibilities are endless.
 I used them on our dessert buffet and as a centerpiece for our dining room table.
 You can check out more photos of our gender reveal party here.